ibexa/documentation-user/docs/content_management/create_edit_content_types.md

 |Make content available even with missing translations|When checked, content of this Type will by default be always available, even if it does not have a language version corresponding to the current SiteAccess.|Optional|

 !!! note "Rules for creating patterns"

-    When populating the patterns, you can use a schema with attributes which correspond to the identifiers of fields that make up the Content Type.
+    When populating the patterns, you can use a schema with attributes which correspond to the identifiers of Fields that make up the Content Type.
     This way, when Content Items of this type are created, their names and URL aliases are generated according to the defined pattern.